 Keep this description clear, concise, and to the point.

 Come up with a potential frequently asked questions list.
 What kind of problems, inquiries, or instructions would a customer have or need if they bought the product?

-Put yourself in the shoes of a regular person who has no prior knowledge of the product and the way it works.
+Put yourself in the shoes of a regular person with no prior knowledge of the product and how it works.
 Will they be able to figure it out?